MemoonaTahira/Traffic_Violation_Classification/readme.md

 Test it using same steps as before from [here](#5-using-swagger-ui-once-the-service-is-runnnig-locally)

-## 12. Deploy the BentoML container to Mogenius:
+## 10. Deploy the BentoML image to Mogenius:

 - Create an account on Mogenius: <https://studio.mogenius.com/user/registration>
 - Verfiy your account and select the free plan